neurips25-eai/neurips25-eai.github.io/index.md

 - ✅ LTL-annotated goals, symbolic trajectories, and PDDL-style transition models
 - ✅ Support for interpretable and reproducible evaluation

-All data, annotations, and code will be released through our [GitHub repository](https://github.com/neurips25-eai) and Hugging Face Datasets.

 ## 🧩 Tasks & Abilities

 Participants may compete in one or more of the following modules: